MichaelCurrin/my-github-projects/docs/setup_and_run.md

 ### Setup access token

-Add your secret token value the repo's dotfile, which only needs one property in it
+Add your secret **access token** value to the repo's dotfile, which only needs one property in it

 Example: